The University participates in all veterans’ education programs and is a Yellow Ribbon school. Learn more about your education benefits .

 - The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.

-- This institute is a multidisciplinary, university-based center for the study of national and international security and terrorism.
-The INSCT offers law and graduate studies and conducts incisive research and timely policy analysis.
-It is a joint initiative of Syracuse University’s College of Law and Maxwell School of Citizenship and Public Affairs.
+- This institute is a multidisciplinary, university-based center for the study of national and international security.
+It offers certificates of advanced study, conducts incisive research on security topics, and provides timely policy analysis.

 - Military Visual Journalism